BrandonTsai/cloud-native-cookbook/1_GOLang/_posts/2021-09-03-HelloWorld.md

 ### import

 Use to import code from other packages.
-Although there are some standard librariessuch as math, fmt ,debug ... etc.
+Although there are some standard libraries such as math, fmt ,debug ... etc.
-We still need to use import to link the library to our package. you can find out more standard libraries on golang.org/pkg
+We still need to use import to link the library to our package. you can find out more standard libraries on [https://pkg.go.dev/std](https://pkg.go.dev/std)

 Besides, you can import third party packages from internet as well. for example `import "golang.org/x/example/stringutil"`